jasonepage/PKMN-AI/README.md

 # PKMN-AI

-PKMN-AI is an AI bot that automates the process of playing Pokemon.
+PKMN-AI is an AI that automates the process of playing Pokemon.
 The script will observe the user's main output device and automatically begin playing the game.
-It utilizes computer vision to play through the game and recognize specific Pokemon encounters, which is beneficial for maintaining encounter metrics and data for shiny hunters.
+It utilizes computer vision and OCR text recognition to play the game and recognize specific Pokemon encounters, which is beneficial for maintaining encounter metrics and data for players.

 # Features